emilwojcik93/sc-cmd/README.md

 Every parameters on the [list](https://github.com/emilwojcik93/sc-cmd/wiki/Parameters-list) has assigned default value.

 ## Usage
 %CONSOLE% support Copy [CTRL+C] and Paste [CRTL+V] keyboard shortcut also like it's mention in Introduction all logs are stored in %LOG% file.
-Parameters can be modified through USER.cfg file that's have to be created in %USER% dir.
+Parameters can be modified through %USER% file.

    - `TAB` is autocomplete button which mean that you can automatically fills in partially typed commands